Executive summary

 Expired rate limiters are automatically cleaned up on a 5-minute interval with a 10-minute TTL, preventing memory exhaustion from distributed attacks.

-DDoS Protection
+DDoS protection

 Our signaling infrastructure is protected by Cloudflare, providing:

-- Anycast DNS with global edge network
+- Anycast DNS with a global edge network.

-- Web Application Firewall (WAF)
+- Web Application Firewall (WAF).

-- Rate limiting at the edge before traffic reaches origin
+- Rate limiting at the edge before traffic reaches origin.

-- Bot detection and challenge pages
+- Bot detection and challenge pages.

-Client Security
+Client security

 Remio leverages the full security stack of each operating system to protect local data and ensure application integrity.